venture23-aleo/verulink/aleo/README.md

 # Testing

-We conduct testing using [AleoJS](](https://github.com/venture23-zkp/aleojs/)).
+We conduct testing using [DokoJS](<](https://github.com/venture23-aleo/doko-js/)>).
 Tests are scripted in TypeScript and can be found in the [`test`](./test) directory.
-To execute the tests successfully, you'll need to have AleoJS installed, along with the snarkos node running on the default port (3030).
+To execute the tests successfully, you'll need to have DokoJS installed, along with the snarkos node running on the default port (3030).

 ## Setup